chromice/order.less/README.md

 ## Modular scale

-Modular scale mixins let you define a custom modular scale and set elements' font size to a value from that scale.
+Modular scale mixins let you define a custom scale and set elements' font size to a value from that scale.
 You can learn more about modular scales in [More Meaningful Typography](http://alistapart.com/article/more-meaningful-typography) by Tim Brown.

 ### Mixin reference

-#### `.use-modular-scale()`
+#### `.use-custom-scale()`

 Defines a custom scale and exports other mixins.